“Don’t be afraid to fail. Be afraid not to try.”

 o Stay true to yourself and your goals.
 Make room for uncomfortable feelings – there is nothing wrong with experiencing the full range of human emotion.
 You don’t have to ‘fix’ your feelings; you just have to keep moving on in your life.

 To help you get started it’s a great idea to get some support.
-Get in touch with us today and request a date for your free first free consultation with Clarity Crisis Counselling in Burton-on-Trent, Derby and surrounding areas.
+Get in touch with us today and request a date for your free first consultation with Clarity Crisis Counselling in Burton-on-Trent, Derby and surrounding areas.

 Written by Marlena Tillhon